Liam T. Cosgrave: Politics

 He was elected to Dáil Éireann at the 1981 general election as a Fine Gael TD for Dún Laoghaire, and re-elected at the February 1982 and November 1982 general elections.
 He lost his seat at the 1987 general election, and was unsuccessful again at the 1989 and 1992 general elections.

-He was elected to Seanad Éireann in 1993 as a Senator for the Industrial and Commercial Panel, serving as Cathaoirleach, and was re-elected in 1997 to the 21st Seanad.
+He was elected to Seanad Éireann in 1989 as a Senator for the Industrial and Commercial Panel, serving as Cathaoirleach, and was re-elected in 1993 and 1997.
 At the 2002 general election, he was again an unsuccessful candidate for the Dáil in Dún Laoghaire, and he did not contest the Seanad elections of that year.

 The Mahon Tribunal, set up to investigate allegations of corruption among Irish politicians, heard in 2003 that Cosgrave had accepted illegal payments from property developers in return for voting to rezone property in Dublin.
 He resigned from the Fine Gael party when this became known, thereby effectively ending his political career.

 He did not seek re-election to Dún Laoghaire–Rathdown County Council at the 2004 local elections.

 On 17 October 2005, Cosgrave pleaded guilty to a charge of failing to disclose to the Standards in Public Office Commission a political donation of £2,500 received from lobbyist Frank Dunlop in the course of the 1997 general election.
 He was sentenced on 26 May 2006 to perform 75 hours of community service in lieu of a six-month custodial sentence.

 Mahon Tribunal

-Cosgrave appeared at the Mahon Tribunal on 14 July 2006 in relation to a planning application from Monarch Properties to re-zone 236 acre at Cherrywood, County Dublin.
+Cosgrave appeared at the Mahon Tribunal on 14 July 2006 in relation to a planning application from Monarch Properties to re-zone 236 acre at Cherrywood, Dublin.

 He told the Tribunal that his decision to support the re-zoning was not a U-turn in return for a political donation.
 But he could not recall the reason for his decision.
 He said that he could not recollect whether he had received any donations from Monarch, or other developers at the time; but that there could have been some.